tbmoon/basic_vqa/README.md

 ## Results

-- Experiment 1: Loss and Accuracy on VQA datasets
+- Loss and Accuracy on VQA datasets
-  + Prediction of '<UNK>' is not accepted as Answer
+  + Exp1: Prediction of '<UNK>' is not accepted as Answer

 ![train1](./png/train1.png)